momochi000/typewar/README.md

 ---

 ## DONE

+#### EPIC: Player attacks/skills are a set of skill slots that can be typed anytime
++ Player has a set of slots for skills
++ The slot is filled with some text which varies depending on the player stats and on their typing speed.
++ Player taps tab to switch between offense and defense
++ Different classes can have different skills/spells that can have various effects
+  * healing
+  * area damage
+  * damage over time
+  * helper/option
++ Enemy hitting the player could break their attack depending on attack type, player stats/def/etc, player skills (passive or active)
++ Attack animation plays upon successful fragment typing

 #### Extract status view into a component that can be added to an entity
 #### Fix broken javascript from bootstrap